 Dmitri Ivanovich Mendeleev was a Russian chemist who lived from 1834 to 1907.
 He created the Periodic Law, relating chemical properties to an element’s position in the periodic table.
 Although he did not discover any elements, his contribution to what we know as the Periodic Table today is indisputable.

 The Mendeleev Mosaic explained

-We were determined to find a way to include more schools in our project.
-With one important aspect missing from our Timeline of Elements — Dmitri Ivanovich Mendeleev — we came up with a solution.
-With the help of students, educators and chemical enthusiasts from around the world, we will create a Mendeleev mosaic as a companion piece to our Timeline of Elements.
+So with the help of students, educators and chemical enthusiasts from around the world, we would like to create a Mendeleev mosaic as a companion piece to our Timeline of Elements.

-We plan to collect as many original Mendeleev artworks as possible and put them together to form a mosaic of the man himself.
-(No idea what we’re on about?
-Look here for a similar project: http://blogs.nature.com/thescepticalchymist/2011/08/marie_mosaic.html)
+Using as many original Mendeleev tiles as possible, we will then put them together to form a mosaic of the man himself.

-Sign up to show your interest -- it helps us with our planning and promotion.
-We will be sending you updates as well as showcasing some of the early submissions for you to share with your students.
+In the meantime, sign up to show your interest!
+You are not making a commitment but just your intention and interest in having students participate.
+We will be sending you updates as well as showcasing some of the early submissions as inspiration!